-Aside from the farm-to-fork trend, Sacramento is also a diverse city, with lots of different dining options depending on the neighborhood.
-In Downtown there are plenty of trendy restaurants where you can rub shoulders with well-suited government workers or go into Midtown and find a tiny Japanese market that sells homemade mochi and doubles as the go-to shaved ice stop during the summer months.
+Sacramento is a diverse food city, with lots of different dining options depending on the neighborhood.
+Downtown there are plenty of trendy farm-to-fork restaurants where you can rub shoulders with well-suited government workers or head to Midtown and find places like a family-owned Japanese market that sells homemade mochi and doubles as the go-to shaved ice stop during the summer months.

 In Sacramento, there’s a sizable Japanese population and so it’s no surprise that this extremely popular ramen joint exists and it’s always packed.
 There are lots of different kinds of ramen options, whether you’re in the mood for spicy, savory or veggie.
 There’s even a chilled ramen version for those hot hot summer days.

-As I’ve gotten older, I’ve gotten more sensitive to dairy, so I’m always on the lookout for alternatives.
-This bakery is so good, you forget that everything is sans gluten and dairy.
+This bakery is a great spot for gluten-free and dairy-free sweets.
 There are a wide variety of treats, from cupcakes to chewy chocolate crinkle cookies dusted in powdered sugar (my favorite).
 There are also hot breakfast sandwiches and regular sandwiches if you want a more substantial meal.

 This tiny Japanese market churns out homemade mochi every morning: red bean, white bean or peanut butter (didn’t try this one, but heard it’s very popular).
 They also have pre-package sushi and some Japanese snacks like those highly addictive wasabi peas.
-I’m already planning my return during the summertime when they break out the snow cone machine.
+During the summertime, make sure to come for their popular snow cones.

 Read more: 30 Things To Do In Sacramento